jackie-h/language-notes/domain calculations ideas.md

 * Completeness - DRA for instance - waits until complete - transactional

 * Correctness - is everything using the same source correct as of the same time for reference data.
 For instance, if credit rating changes or something like that.
 Need to process it all at once

+* Collection implementations change over time - don't want to rewrite for that.
+Should we generate concrete collections